Mayooonaiselol/Daydream.nvim/README.md

 - `core.fnl` to set neovim settings and autocmds
 - `keys.fnl` to set keybinds/mappings
 - `plug.fnl` to add and install plugins using packer.nvim
-- `macros.fnl` to define functions and make configuring easier, however I have added macros which can even work with neovim 0.6.1 and some other macros on top of the base config from nyoom.nvim (you are free to edit this if you know what it is)
+- `macros.fnl` to define functions and make configuring easier, I have added macros which can even work with neovim 0.6.1 and some other macros on top of the base config from nyoom.nvim (you are free to edit this if you know what it is)
 - `plugins/` to define plugin configs

+If you need any help, you can ask me at discord or join the [Conjure Discord](https://conjure.fun/discord)

+## Credits

+- [shaunsingh](https://github.com/shaunsingh) for making nyoom.nvim and helping me out with fennel
+- [Manas](https://github.com/Manas140) for the eye-pleasing colourscheme and contributions for these configs
+- [pagankeymaster](https://github.com/pagankeymaster) for making a neovim config dictionary...

 ## Showcase

-Code completions

 ![img1](Screenshots/1645553362_grim.png)